Area CoordinatorEmployer Website: https://apply.interfolio.com/77460

 Bard College seeks an Area Coordinator for our Annandale-on-Hudson campus.
 Area Coordinators (ACs) play a significant role in the operation of Bard College’s residence halls.
 They are responsible for creating and maintaining a supportive educational environment, which promotes students’ individual growth, community responsibility, and academic achievement.
 A safe and healthy living environment is promoted through oversight of day to day facility operations as well as supervision of student staff.
 Through their work, ACs support the academic philosophy inherent in liberal arts education at a small college with a vibrant, dynamic student population.
 ACs report to the Director of Residence Life and Housing.

 The Area Coordinator position is a 12-month, live-in position.
 Compensation includes salary, partially furnished apartment, basic utilities, work cell phone and laptop, medical benefits, recreation center and library access, and tuition remission for undergraduate courses after the first semester of employment.
-The successful candidate will excel at working in a community that is broadly diverse with regard to race, ethnicity, socioeconomic status, gender, nationality, sexual orientation and religion.
+The successful candidate will excel at working in a community that is broadly diverse with regard to race, ethnicity, socioeconomic status, gender, gender identity, nationality, sexual orientation and religion.

 - Provide support and guidance to residents through programming, counseling, and referral designed to encourage the academic, emotional, and social development of each student.
 This includes overseeing, implementing, and participating in floor, hall, area, and campus-wide programs.
 Each AC is required to implement one campus-wide program/service project per academic year.

 - Assist in the operation of residence halls in a manner that provides for a comfortable, safe and healthy environment.
 This includes maintaining a positive working relationship with Buildings & Grounds, Housekeeping, and Security personnel, and making, at minimum, weekly rounds through the buildings to identify facility issues that require attention.